nottheswimmer/dalle/README.md

 - get_task / get_task_async: Get a task by ID
 - get_tasks / get_tasks_async: Get tasks created after a given timestamp
 - create_text2im_task / create_text2im_task_async: Create a task to generate an image from a text
+- create_variations_task / create_variations_task_async: Create a task to generate variations of a generated image
 - poll_for_task_completion / poll_for_task_completion_async: Poll for a task until it is complete

 ## Examples